-Some aspects of the college sector have not been covered in this report, such as various student characteristics and trends surrounding learning hours.
-Student characteristics will be addressed, with more relevance and detail, in other reports such as the Report on Widening Access which is scheduled to be published in Spring 2023.
+20. Some aspects of the college sector have not been covered in this report, such as various student characteristics and trends surrounding learning hours.
+Student characteristics will be addressed, with more relevance and detail, in other reports such as the Report on Widening Access which is scheduled to be published in later in 2024.
 Previous years' reports can be found on SFC's Statistics Publication Schedule.